thanoskoutr/DSL-Info-Bot/README.md

 python3 main.py
 ```

-- A file named `dsl-info.csv` should be created in the directory that contains the fetched info.
+- A file named `dsl_info.csv` should be created in the directory that contains the fetched info.
+- A file named `dsl_info_headers.csv` should be created in the directory that contains the info headers.
 - Firefox is the default browser, running without GUI.

 #### Run Program with arguments